Uri Katzenstein: Career

 From 2003 until his death Uri Katzenstein lectured in the Department of Fine Arts of the Faculty of Humanities at the University of Haifa.

 Death and legacy

 Uri Katzenstein died on August 24, 2018, following a stroke.

 In September 2018, following his death, an exhibition which he was working on, entitled "The Institute of Ongoing Things" opened at the Jewish Historical Museum in Amsterdam.
 In January 2019, another art exhibition which he was working on entitled "You Never Know" opened at the ZAZ10TS in Times Square in New York City.

 In October 2021, more than three years after his death, an exhibition focusing on the art of Uri Katzenstein entitled "Who Comes After Us?" opened at Holon’s Mediatheque and Center for Digital Art.

+In February 2025, an exhibition entitled "Cypress Shadows on the Road" by artist Ziva Jelin opened at the Ramat Gan Museum of Israeli Art.
+Jelin's exhibition consists of paintings she painted following the aftermath of the events at Kibbutz Be'eri on October 7th, 2023.
+Jelin's works are part of a broader exhibition entitled "What the Heart Wants, Art as a Gateway to Healing" consisting of works by Jelin and other artists who drew inspiration from the works of Uri Katzenstein.